carlosp420/nymphalidae_diversification/MS.md

 Solanaceae hostplants.
 Speciation and diversification rates are significantly higher in Solanaceae feeders ($lambda$1, r1).

-Figure 8.
-Boxplot of speciation (lambda), extinction (mu) and transition (q) parameter values of the BiSSE analysis on diversification due to feeding on Solanaceae hostplants.

-Figure 9.
-BiSSE analysis of diversification of nymphalids due to feeding on Apocynaceae hostplants.
-There is no effect of this trait either on speciation or diversification rates.

 Table 1.
 Significant diversification rate shifts found in the Turbo-MEDUSA analysis of the Nymphalid maximum clade credibility tree.
 Split.Node = node number, r = net diversification rate, epsilon = relative extinction rate, LnLik.part = log likelihood value